SimonNjoroge/SimonNjoroge/README.md

-# Hi there! 👋 I'm Simon Njoroge
+# Hi there! 👋 I'm Imtiaz Mani

 Welcome to my coding playground! 🚀 I'm a passionate web developer with a love for turning ideas into elegant, functional, and user-friendly websites.